Association

 - Sub-Committee for Advertisement/Promotion

-Sub-Committee conducts research, exchange views and share information about OTC drug inquiries and Q&A on Approval Standard, etc., as topics that are broadly related to daily operations, mainly focusing on issues such as application for approval, marketing and GMP specific to OTC drugs. - Sub-Committee for Overseas Pharmaceutical Regulations
+Sub-Committee conducts research, exchange views and share information about OTC drug inquiries and Q&As on Approval Standard, etc., as topics that are broadly related to daily operations, mainly focusing on issues such as application for approval, marketing and GMP specific to OTC drugs. - Sub-Committee for Overseas Pharmaceutical Regulations

 - Group for US and Europe